thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/README.md

 The Infosys Responsible AI toolkit provides a set of APIs to integrate safety,security, privacy, explainability, fairness, and hallucination detection into AI solutions, ensuring trustworthiness and transparency.

 ### Repositories and Installation Instructions
-To install any Infosys Responsible AI Toolkit module, navigate to the specific module's repository on GitHub.
-Refer to the README file within the repository for detailed installation instructions.
+The following table lists the modules of the Infosys Responsible AI Toolkit.
+Installation instructions for each module can be found in the corresponding README file within the module's directory.

 | # | Module | Functionalities | Repository name(s) |
 | --- | --- | --- | ---- |